SkoolNotes/Taproot/2020JAP201/KBxJapFInalProj.md

 9. This food is cooked using the hot springs.
 10. Here is an onsen egg, a very famous type of onsen food.
 11. If you get tired of hot springs, you can check out the monkey park.
-12. The monkey park has around 1500 wild japanese macaques
+12. The monkey park has around 1500 wild japanese macaques.

 bathing, mud, sand, viewing